benjaminion/upgrading-ethereum-book/src/book.md

 If that makes perfect sense to you then feel free to skip this chapter entirely.
 Otherwise, read on!

 Our aim is to understand that sentence in all its parts.
 There's a lot to unpack, but we'll take time over it.
-We'll begin with some [Preliminaries](/part2/consensus/preliminaries/) covering the basics of consensus.
-Then we will look in turn at each of the two consensus mechanisms used by Ethereum's proof of stake protocol, starting with [Casper FFG](/part2/consensus/casper_ffg/), which is used to achieve finality, and then [LMD GHOST](/part2/consensus/lmd_ghost/) which provides slot by slot liveness.
-After considering them individually we will look at how they work together as the combined consensus protocol that's become known as [Gasper](/part2/consensus/gasper/).
+We'll begin with some [preliminaries](/part2/consensus/preliminaries/) covering basics of consensus that are not particularly specific to Ethereum.

+After a high-level [overview](/part2/consensus/overview/) of the how the whole consensus protocol fits together, we will dive down into its component parts, first [LMD GHOST](/part2/consensus/lmd_ghost/), then [Casper FFG](/part2/consensus/casper_ffg/).
+In the [Gasper](/part2/consensus/gasper/) section we will see how these two are combined together.

+Enough subtleties and edge cases arise from the way that the LMD GHOST and Casper FFG protocols interoperate that I've dedicated the closing section of this chapter to discussing these [issues](/part2/consensus/issues/).

 ### Preliminaries <!-- /part2/consensus/preliminaries/ -->